xtclang/platform/README.md

 12. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.

-13. Log into the "Ecstasy Cloud" platform using the pre-defined test user "admin@acme.com" and the password "password".
+13. Log into the "Ecstasy Cloud" platform using the pre-defined test user "admin" and the password "password".

 14. Go to the "Modules" panel and install any of the example module (e.g. "welcome.examples.org").